All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I be worried about dehydration from GLP-1 diarrhea?

 Yes, dehydration is the main concern.
 Watch for dark urine, dry mouth, dizziness, and fatigue.
 Increase your fluid intake and add electrolytes.
-If you cannot keep fluids down or feel significantly lightheaded, contact your provider immediately.
+If you can't keep fluids down or feel significantly lightheaded, contact your provider immediately.

 Ready to Take the Next Step?